iscmueh/website/content/english/about/_index.md

 # about image
 image: "images/about/about-page.jpg"
 # meta description
-description: "Institute of Smart City and Management (ISCM) is an integrated platform comprising different people of various backgrounds to collaborate in research and education for solutions to urban issues towards sustainability."
+description: "Different people, students, stakeholders from various background comprised to resolve local problems by global thinkings, towards smart, resilient, and sustainable city.
+This is how the Institute of Smart City and Management (ISCM) commute on our lifelong journey."
 ---

 ### Introduction

-Institute of Smart City and Management (ISCM) was established in May 2020, at the turning point of UEH's transformation into a multi-disciplinary and sustainable university and as an active response to urban challenges.
-ISCM has been positioned as a center of excellence in academic and practical fields, focusing on Smart City strategies and how technology can be a problem-solving instrument in a rapidly changing and unpredictable world.
+**The Institute of Smart City and Management (ISCM)** was established at the turning point of UEH's transformation into a multi-disciplinary and sustainable university.
+As a research and educational institute, **ISCM** aspires to confront urban life challenges via international integrated education activities, and practical in-depth research.
+We orient our activities towards Smart City strategies (including Smart Mobility, Smart Management, Smart Design, Smart Planning, and integrated fields), through technology application, from which forming a harmonious problem-solving instrument in a rapidly changing and unpredictable world.

-ISCM develops partnerships by building extensive local and international networks among research organizations, government authorities, companies, and communities.
-We aspire to build communal efforts to improve the smartness, resilience, and sustainability of our cities with a motivated and creative team that comprises academics, specialists, and researchers from diverse backgrounds, generations, and nations.
+In **ISCM**, we develop partnerships by building extensive local and international networks among academic research organizations, government authorities, industry, and communities. **ISCM** strives to create a co-creation platform, build communal efforts to improve the smartness, resilience, and sustainability of our communities with a motivated and creative team that comprises academics, specialists, and researchers from diverse backgrounds, generations, and nations.

 ### Vision

-ISCM will be a leading Institution in improving the quality of urban and rural life towards sustainable and smart community development through international integrated education system, in-depth research and problem-solving projects, education, research, public policy support.
+ISCM will be a leading institute in improving the quality of urban and rural life, towards sustainable and smart communities development through an international integrated education system, in-depth research and problem-solving projects – especially supporting public policy projects.

 ### Mission